- · Graduate degree in library science from an ALA-accredited degree program.

 Pursuant to Executive Order 161, no State entity, as defined by the Executive Order, is permitted to ask, or mandate, in any form, that an applicant for employment provide his or her current compensation, or any prior compensation history, until such time as the applicant is extended a conditional offer of employment with compensation.
 If such information has been requested from you before such time, please contact the Governor’s Office of Employee Relations at (518) 474-6988 or via email at firstname.lastname@example.org.

 Stony Brook University is 100% tobacco-free as of January 1, 2016.
 See our policy and learn more at stonybrook.edu/tobaccofree.

 The selected candidate must successfully clear a background investigation.

 Those interested in this position should:

 - Complete the online Applicant Information Survey.
 Do not submit this survey to the department with your application.
 Any questions regarding the survey, please email email@example.com.

-- Submit a State Employment Application, cover letter and resume/CV to the departmental address or fax below:
+- Submit a State Employment Application, cover letter and resume/CV by clicking Apply.
+Alternately, you may submit your application package to the departmental address or fax below.

 Melville Library, Room S1430B